mqchen/taskhub/README.md

 const hub = new Server({
   port: 9999,
-  taskPickUpTimeout: 100 // if hub waits longer than this for subscribing services the task has failed.
+  taskStartTimeout: 100 // if hub waits longer than this for subscribing services the task has failed.
-  taskCompleteTimeout: 1000 * 60 // default max time a task can run, override per task basis });
+  taskEndTimeout: 1000 * 60 // default max time a task can run, override per task basis });
 hub.addCredential('mailer', {
   key: '---super-secret-key---',